mabel-dev/opteryx.dev/docs/sql-reference/functions.md

 This document describes the built-in SQL functions and operators supported by Opteryx.

-Generally functions will return `Null` on `Null` input, although note that this is not true in all circumstances.
+Generally functions will return `null` on `null` input, although note that this is not true in all circumstances.

 Definitions noted with a :octicons-plus-16: accept different input arguments.